Shikaga/story/index.md

 X.
 ---

-With everything finally prepared, Emlyn stood back to inspect the room.
-Orin still hadn't returned, and she a feeling that Mary had been right about him not returning too soon.

-With conviction Emlyn headed to the door, tugging on the handle as she made her way into the corridor.
-Emlyn didn't know the way to the servants quarters, but it seemed likely that if the passage turning right would take her back to Orin and the Lord's chambers, then the servents were probably in ythe other direction.

-She struck out down the corridors, her feet echoing off the wooden panels.
+Emlyn wandered the long twisting corridors, asking the occasional guard for directions before finally coming to her destination.

-Emlyn stepped into a large stone room.
-Faces turned to look at her from the long wooden table where servants of all ranks and masters say with meals in front of them.
+Faces turned to look at her, as she stepped into the large stone room that marked the servants dining hall.
+Emlyn's eyes scanned the long wooden table where servants of all ranks and masters say with meals in front of them, searching for Mary among the many faces.

-A wave went up from the end of the table and Emlyn saw Mary indicating for her to join her.
+A wave went up from the end of the table and Emlyn smiled widely as she made her way to where Mary was sitting.

 "Over there", Mary said, pointing towards the corner of the room where a large bowl of stew was slowly cooling, with a stack of plates and cutlery accompanying it.